UWCubeSat/lost/README.md

 - (Recommended) ASAN (Address Sanitizer).
 We use this to catch memory errors early. `apt install libasan`.
 (If you wish to use LOST without the address sanitizer, build it with `make LOST_DISABLE_ASAN=1`, or set `export LOST_DISABLE_ASAN=1` in your `~/.bashrc` file to disable it every time you build).
 - Git.
 On Debian, `apt install git`
 - Cairo, to read and write PNGs as well as draw on them for debugging and demo purposes.
 You won't need this on your CubeSat.
-On Debian, `apt install libcairo2-dev`.
+On Debian, `sudo apt-get install libcairo2-dev`.
 Elsewhere, follow the instructions here: https://www.cairographics.org/download/ under the Binary Packages section.
 - Eigen3, a header-only linear algebra and numerical methods library.
 On Debian, `apt install libeigen3-dev`.
 Elsewhere, download the latest stable release from https://eigen.tuxfamily.org/.